QianGroupPage/DTCS-v.01/README.md

 Make sure you are using Python 3.11 or above (try `python --version`) In the current version, Python 3.11.7 is our default environment that has been tested most recently (24th April 2025)

+Download and unzip DTCS_Demo_2025_04_10.zip from this repo.

 Create a virtual environment.
-Run the following _in the demo directory_:
+Run the following command _in the demo directory_:
 ```sh
 python -m venv --prompt "dtcs" .venv
 source .venv/bin/activate